Southdown, New Zealand: Southdown railway station

+The railway through the area was opened on 20 May 1875, as part of the Auckland and Mercer Railway, built by Brogden & Co, who extended it from Penrose.
+On 6 November 1908 the line became part of the North Island Main Trunk, with services reaching Wellington.

 Southdown railway station was a station on the Southern Line of the Auckland suburban railway network.
-It was opened to passenger traffic in 1905 and was closed in 2004.
+It was opened to passengers on 8 August 1905, and closed in 2004.

+It was double tracked and had an island platform layout.
+Pedestrian access was via a footbridge connecting the end of Southdown Lane to the Southdown Freezing Works.
+In 1907 £135 was authorised for a platform and shelter shed.
+Electric lights were added in 1943 and £3,000 for was approved for a new long, high platform in 1963.
+There was a fire on 18 March 1968 and the station had a small steel shelter shed by 1990.

 Services were withdrawn by the Auckland Regional Transport Authority (ARTA) on 30 May 2004 due to low patronage and safety reasons.
 In the years immediately preceding its closure, patronage had increased on Auckland suburban trains but Southdown had not followed the trend and passenger usage of the station had declined to only approximately forty people per weekday.
 Safety concerns were raised due to the poor state of the footbridge used to access the platform, and the fact that to access the footbridge, passengers had to cross an unprotected freight siding.